-We always cook with wine.
-Sometimes, we even put it in the food… Joking aside, cooking with wine is a wonderful thing.
-A well-chosen glass of vino chucked into your sauce, over your braising meat, or reducing beautifully in a big pan of pasta, cream, and shellfish has the power
+A well-chosen glass of vino chucked into your sauce, over your braising meat, or reducing beautifully in a big pan of pasta, cream, and shellfish has the power to heighten a dish from being merely tasty, right the way up to Michelin star standard.

 We always cook with wine.
 Sometimes, we even put it in the food…